Royal Wedding Betting - Our guide for betting on Royal Specials

 You can use your free bets on Royal Wedding betting markets but as free bet winnings are excluded of bet stakes you are best advised to only place them on selections that are ‘odds against’.

 Of course new customer free bets are normally credited to a new punters account once their first qualifying bet is settled.
+Many of them are also offered as free bets no deposit offers.

 If that first-time bet is an outcome on the Royal Wedding, and Royal happenings are your bag, perhaps invest in one of the markets involving Kate & William’s third child (name, sex or weight).
 It is due in April, 2018.